-- (1) A person who is not permanently resident in Australia must not carry out limited scientific diving work unless the person has - (a) the training, qualification or experience referred to in regulation 171A; and - (b) relevant diving experience, including relevant diving experience obtained outside Australia.

-(2) In this regulation, a person has relevant diving experience if the person has logged at least 60 hours diving of which at least 8 hours and 20 minutes were spent diving between 10 metres above and any depth below the maximum depth at which the limited scientific diving work is to be carried out.
+- (1) A person must not carry out limited scientific diving work unless the person has - (a) the training, qualification or experience referred to in regulation 171A; and - (b) if the person is not permanently resident in Australia - relevant diving experience, including relevant diving experience obtained outside Australia. - (2) In this regulation, a person has relevant diving experience if the person has logged at least 60 hours diving of which at least 8 hours and 20 minutes were spent diving between 10 metres above and any depth below the maximum depth at which the limited scientific diving work is to be carried out.